wilfrantz/EasyJsonCPP/designDocument.md

-# easyJsonCPP Library Design Document
+# EasyJsonCPP: Design Document

 ## Introduction

-`easyJsonCPP` is a C++ library designed to simplify the integration and handling of JSON configuration files in C++ projects.
+EasyJsonCPP is a C++ library designed to simplify the integration and handling of JSON configuration files in C++ projects.
 It provides intuitive functions for reading, writing, and managing JSON data, aiming to streamline the process of working with JSON in C++.

 ## Goals